junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas doesn't object, just following him in.

 Dean turns on the light.
-The lamp on the wall casts some warm orange light into the space, another lamp on the bedstand shines.
+The lamp on the wall casts some warm orange light into the space, another lamp on the bedstand shines a comfortable dim light.
 The bedsheet and cover neatly spread on the mattress, staying exactly where they were when he left in the morning.
 So is the childhood photos on the desk, and the weapon collections displayed on the wall.
 The familiar scene helps him relax a little.
 He starts taking off his jacket.

 "It's a beautiful room," Cas comments quietly.